Leafwing-Studios/fop-rules/docs/rules/skills/skill-descriptions.md

 ## Anima

-Anima is the study of animals and monsters: their habits, biology and uses.
-Use Anima if you want to track a monster, determine what the mysterious scratches on the cave wall are, or try to see if you remember the weaknesses of the monster.
+Anima is the study of plants, animals and monsters: their habits, biology and uses.
+Use Anima if you want to track a monster, determine what the mysterious scratches on the cave wall are, or guess what eating this strange plant might do.

 At the beginning of each encounter with a monster which the players have not previously tested their knowledge on, the group may designate a character to make an Expertise (Anima) check to attempt to learn more about a monster (see the table below).
 This does not require an action.
 If more than one character in the party has proficiency in Anima, that check is made with advantage.